chiinita/python-for-environmental-education-jan2024/curriculum-outline.md

 ## Pre-requisites

-We assume that the Science Oxford participants have beginner Python, and we will mention this pre-requisite on the sign-up page for other participants.
+Participants will need beginner Python skills, and set-up and bring a computer with mainstream Python open-source software to the workshop (as per instructions that will be provided in advance).

 ## Learning Outcomes

-We envision four key learning areas, although there will be overlap.
+Four key learning areas, although there will be overlap.

 - Python Skills
 - Dataset Skills